Shana12345/ChristianWeb/Projecto.md

 #### Delivered solution
 <a name="Final_ERD"></a>
 The origin plan for the ERD consisted of less tables and entities than were produced in the final application.
 The reason for the extra table was to add more functionality to the application.
 Furthermore, to better see and understand how foreign keys worked on a website.
-As shown in the image, a colour code of each element of the tables and their entities represent what was a priority, and what could be held in a queue of 'things to do'.
+As shown in the image, a colour code of each element of the tables and their entities represents what was a priority, and what could be held in a queue of 'things to do'.
-Also showing what was added and wasn't part of the original design.

 The elements in green represent all things part of the original design, and what was a must.
-The ones in green short the what was a must to meet CRUD.
+The ones in green was a must, to meet CRUD.
 The colours in purple, represented things that were not part of the original plan but was add to the final application.
-Lastly, the ones in pink represent things that had not yet been made, and was the least a priority, reason either being the main table for that entity may not have been created or simply because they were optional.
+Lastly, the ones in pink represent things that had not yet been made, and was the least important, the reason either being the main table for that entity may not have been created or simply because they were optional.

 ![Final ERD](/images/Final.PNG)